svix/svix-webhooks/README.md

     }'
 ```

-Please note, how we again use the org ID of the default account as the `app_id` (or rather `uid` in this case), when calling this function.
+Note how we use the org ID of the default account as the `app_id` (or rather `uid` in this case), when creating an endpoint.

 That's it.
 You should now have working operational webhooks.
-If you ever want to create a new endpoint, modify this existing one, or anything else, you just need to again get a JWT for the service account, and then use it like you would use any other Svix account.
+If you ever want to create a new endpoint, or modify an existing endpoint, you just need to generate a JWT for the service account, and then use the JWT like you would use any other Svix account.

 ## Asymmetric signatures